 In cases where the vectors are very small, it is desirable to add a scaling factor.
-The size of the vectors can also be controlled using the to add a scaling factor.
-The size of the vectors can also be controlled using the decrease and increase the vector scale.
-Hold the step.
+The size of the vectors can also be controlled using the vector scale keys to decrease and increase the vector scale.
+Hold the key to augment the step.